Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 > After applying the above command, i ran into some issues, my certicate remains in pending state.
 > ![alt text](images/25.66.png)

-During investigation on the challenge resource, I noticed a permission issue
+**During investigation on the challenge resource, I noticed a permission issue**
 ```
 kubectl describe challenge tooling.artifactory.olami.uk-1-3686652334-1442975272 -n tools
 ```

 ![alt text](images/25.67.png)

+> [!NOTE]
-This means that there is an issue with presenting a challenge due to a permissions error related to Route 53 in AWS.
+> This means that there is an issue with presenting a challenge due to a permissions error related to Route 53 in AWS.
 The error indicates that the IAM role being assumed (eksctl-ola-eks-tooling2-nodegroup--NodeInstanceRole-znPcc1f2R8go/i-09dfdcc872addf2fa ) does not have the necessary permissions to perform the route53:ChangeResourceRecordSets action on the specified hosted zone (Z07846632EVOFYUZSWK8F).

 **Resolution**